remrama/DREaM/docs/source/annotation.rst

 Lucidity
 --------

-Lucid dreams are dreams where the dreamer is aware of the dream *as it is occuring*.
+Lucid dreams are dreams where the dreamer becomes aware of the fact that they are dreaming while remaining asleep (`Baird et al., 2019 <https://doi.org/10.1016/j.neubiorev.2019.03.008>`_).
 Simple enough right?
 Not really (`Mallett et al., 2021 <https://doi.org/10.33735/phimisci.2021.63>`_).

 A lucid dream is not defined by vividness, nor by the amount of dream control.
 There is confusion here, perhaps because lucid dreams *tend to be* higher in vividness and dream control.